resulknad/eth-advanced-communication-networks/README.md

 The simulation is divided into fixed-size intervals of a few seconds length.
 For each interval, the controller constructs an MCF problem consisting of the relevant base traffic flows.
 This global view allows us to approximate an optimal solution.
-The MCF problems are solved by means of Linear Programming, and the solutions are then converted into paths and installed on the switches.
+The MCF problems are solved by means of Linear Programming (LP), the solutions are then converted into paths and installed on the switches.

 In the forwarding plane, paths are added to the packets at the ingress switches in the form of an **MPLS header stack**.
 Forwarding is based on these labels, except for the last hop, which is IPv4 based.